-- Apricot seeds contain amygdalin (vitamin B17) in the highest concentration.
+- Apricot seeds provide nutrition in the form of amygdalin (vitamin B17) in the highest concentration.
 It is considered to be one of the most essential enzymes found in apricot kernels (1).

 There is a lot of debate surrounding the consumption of apricot seeds.
 It is believed that it could be fatal.
 Let’s check out the facts below.

 Will Eating Apricot Seeds Kill You?

 Chronic ingestion of apricot kernels is reported to cause cyanide toxicity (2).
 Apricot seeds contain various toxins such as cyanide, amygdalin (a cyanogen), and β-glucosidase (an enzyme catalyst) (2), (3), (4).